Lund 1 Runestone: Description

 The Lund 1 Runestone is a granite stone pillar nearly four meters in height that has inscriptions carved on its four sides.
 There are runic inscriptions carved on sides A and B of the stone, images of two animals identified as wolves and a man's mask on side C, and the mask of a lion face on side D. The runic inscriptions are classified as being carved in runestone style RAK, which is the classification of the oldest inscriptions.
-This is the runestone style classification of inscriptions where the ends of the text bands are straight and there are no attached serpent or animal heads.
-The inscription, which has a Danish Rundata catalog number because Scania was part of the historical Denmark during the Viking Age, is dated as being carved after the Jelling stones of Denmark.
+This is the runestone-style classification of inscriptions where the ends of the text bands are straight and there are no attached serpent or animal heads.
+The inscription, which has a Danish Rundata catalog number because Scania was part of historical Denmark during the Viking Age, is dated as being carved after the Jelling stones of Denmark.

 The two wolves on Side C are apparently armed with a shield and sword strapped to their bodies.
-The depiction of the wolves show a mane and pointed ears similar to that of the wolf on inscription DR 284 of the Hunnestad Monument and on the DR 271 in Tullstorp.
+The depiction of the wolves shows a mane and pointed ears similar to that of the wolf on inscription DR 284 of the Hunnestad Monument and on the DR 271 in Tullstorp.
 The man's mask between the two wolves is similar to those depicted on two other runestones in Scania, inscriptions DR 258 in Bösarp and DR 335 in Västra Strö.
 The lion face mask on Side D is similar to that depicted on the inscription DR 66 from Denmark, which is also known as the Århus 4 image stone or the Mask Stone.
 Other inscriptions with facial masks include DR 62 in Sjelle, DR 81 in Skern, the now-lost DR 286 in Hunnestad, Vg 106 in Lassegården, Sö 86 in Åby ägor, Sö 112 in Kolunda, Sö 167 in Landshammar, Sö 367 in Släbro, Nä 34 in Nasta, U 508 in Gillberga, U 670 in Rölunda, U 678 in Skokloster, U 824 in Örsundsbro, U 1034 in Tensta, and U 1150 in Björklinge, and on the Sjellebro Stone.